hannesm/platform-blog/Signing-the-opam-repository.md

 ### `opam init` and `update` scenario

-On `init`, the client would clone the repository and get to the `snapshot` file, get and check the associated `keys/root` file, and validate the `snapshot` file according to the new keyset.
-If all goes well, the new set of root, RM and snapshot keys is registered.
+On `init`, the client would clone the repository, validate the `snapshot` file according to the current keyset.
+If all goes well, the repository is used.

 Then all files' signatures are checked following the trust chains, and copied to the internal repository mirror opam will be using (`~/.opam/repo/<name>`).
 When